Virtual asset spot ETFs come with risks

 Underlying assets Holding spot virtual assets, thus reflecting the performance of the underlying virtual assets.

-Investment scope Virtual assets that are accessible to the Hong Kong public for trading on SFC-licensed virtual asset trading platforms (“Licensed VATPs”).
-(Currently, only bitcoin and ethereum)
+Investment scope Virtual assets that are accessible to the Hong Kong public for trading on SFC-licensed virtual asset trading platforms (“Licensed VATPs”), e.g. bitcoin and ethereum.
+Also, virtual asset spot ETFs are allowed to earn yields on their virtual asset holdings through staking.

-Asset custody To reduce custody risks, virtual asset spot ETFs have to safekeep the virtual asset holdings at designated locally regulated entities.
+Asset custody To reduce custody risks, virtual asset spot ETFs have to safekeep the virtual asset holdings at designated locally regulated entities, i.e. Licensed VATPS or authorised financial institutions.

 How to trade?
 Listed on the HKEX, investors can buy and sell virtual asset spot ETFs through securities firms or banks.
 (Some of the virtual asset spot ETFs offer unlisted class units which operate very similarly to unlisted funds.
 Investors can subscribe or redeem the units via securities firms or banks.)